ghiggi/ximage/docs/source/installation.rst

 	conda install --only-deps ximage

-Install the ximage package in editable mode ................................................
+Install the package in editable mode ................................................

 Install the ximage package in editable mode by executing the following command in the ximage repository's root: